G-Schumacher44/ecom_sales_data_generator/README.md

 **Why build a system and not just a script?**

 This tool doesn’t just generate data — it builds a complete relational database simulation.
-We designed a system to go beyond isolated datasets by embedding referential logic, conditionally required fields, and analytical scenarios into the generation process.
+I designed a system to go beyond isolated datasets by embedding referential logic, conditionally required fields, and analytical scenarios into the generation process.

 You can see this engine in action in [SQL Stories Demo](https://github.com/G-Schumacher44/sql_stories), where I use AI-generated prompts to simulate realistic business scenarios and investigative workflows.
 This pairing gives me an unlimited sandbox to practice SQL storytelling, data diagnostics, and real-world problem solving — all powered by the datasets generated here.